Galaxy-Vortex/GalaxyV4/readme.md

 ## About Galaxy📑

 Galaxy is a minimalistic open source proxy that is capable of evading internet censorship.
-Galaxy uses Ultraviolet V3- the fastest and lastest version.
-It also includes a vast collection of games that will continuously expand as the site grows.
+Galaxy uses Chemical.JS, which is harder to detect and fast.
+It also contains a vast collection of games that will continuously expand as the site grows.
+Join [Falcon Networks](https://discord.gg/xM8FvSAttG) for more links!

 ## Demo 🏴󠁺󠁡󠁦󠁳󠁿